andrewinfosec/markov3/README.markdown

 algorithm](http://en.wikipedia.org/wiki/Markov_chain) with three-word phrases.
 The objective is to read a source text and use it to generate random text that "reads well", meaning the output is closer to proper-sounding English than gibberish.
-For example, using The Project Gutenberg version of _Second Variety_ by Philip K. Dick:
+For example, using the Project Gutenberg version of _Second Variety_ by Philip K. Dick:

     $ ./markov3.rb < second_variety.txt | fmt | head